Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: Conclusions and discussion

 \section{Conclusions and discussion}

-We have studied properties of the METTS algorithm.
+We have studied properties of the METTS algorithm for the simulation of strongly correlated systems at finite temperatures.
 There is an interplay of statistical and DMRG truncation errors that one should take into account for efficient simulations.
 While the optimal truncation threshold $\epsM$ for METTS depends on the specific system studied and the observable that is evaluated, it generally shifts towards lower values of $\epsM$ with increasing total computation cost.
 As demonstrated, one can also exploit self-averaging of (approximately) translation invariant systems to reduce statistical errors in METTS simulations for static observables.

 We have presented a simple scheme for the evaluation of response functions using METTS and two more elaborate schemes, one of which gives access to longer maximum times but needs a separate simulation for every required point in time.